atirut-w/atirut-w/README.md

-# What up, nerds!
+# About me
+Hi!
 My name is Atirut and I am a hobbyist programmer.
 Most of the projects I made are to play around with stuff, but there are some projects I am actively working on, too.

-# Skills
+## Skills
 - Lua
 - C#
 - C
 - GDScript(**spaghetti code warning**)

-# Fun facts about me
+## Fun facts about me
 - I'm a weeb
 - That's all lol